 WSJ & USA TODAY bestselling author

-Wes is also the Wall Street Journal and USA TODAY best-selling author of the book Big Things Have Small Beginnings, which focuses primarily on success and growth and is the first volume in his Life and Business Series his second volume, Be the Catalysts of Your Success, is in its final edit and will be released in the Fall of 2021.
+Wes is also the Wall Street Journal and USA TODAY best-selling author of the book Big Things Have Small Beginnings, which focuses primarily on success and growth and is the first volume in his Leadership and Business Series his second volume, Success Factors, is in its final edit and will be released in the Fall of 2021.

-With Wes, you get someone who has experienced more than his share of both setbacks and successes.
+With Wes, you get a Keynote Speaker who has experienced more than his share of both setbacks and successes.
 That’s how truly successful people roll.
 Without risk, the reward is without meaning.
 Only by daring to roll the dice is a life worth living.
 Don’t get this wrong.
 It would help if you took the easy wins too, and no one should be reckless, but it sure is true that you learn more from setbacks than easy wins.
 And if you want to grow and reach greater heights, you must keep learning and Wes is the Motivational Speaker the can help move you and your team forward.

 Motivation – Mindset – Leadership – Growth – Teamwork – Integrity – Core Competency – Diversity – Change

 Delivered in three formats a one-hour keynote, a two-day workshop, or a four-day complete program.
-The Keynote can be delivered as an executive-type brief, luncheon, or dinner and can cover all Catalysts or focused on one or more individual Catalysts.
-The two-day workshop is a condensed version of the four-day full workshop and generally covers all Catalysts.
+The Keynote can be delivered as an executive-type brief, luncheon, or dinner and can cover all Success Factors or focused on one or more individual Factors.
+The two-day workshop is a condensed version of the four-day full workshop and generally covers all Factors.
 The following are brief glimpses into the content of these presentations.

-ICE CREAM THERAPY (Mindset) – Alice asked the Cheshire Cat which way to go.
+ICE CREAM THERAPY (Mindset Keynote or Workshop) – Alice asked the Cheshire Cat which way to go.
 He responded that it depends on where you want to end up.
 She said she did not know, and the cat said, “Then it doesn’t matter which direction you take!”
 Being a positive person requires a conscious decision.
 If not, you’ll find yourself following the crowd of negative people.
 And exposure to negative thoughts attracts negative outcomes, conversely positive thoughts, well, attract positive outcomes.
 Henry Ford once said, “Whether you think you can, or you think you can’t – you’re right.”
 When my mindset slips onto that negative path, you’ll find me remembering an awkward lesson I learned while in line at a Dairy Queen.
 It take more than a Motivational Speaker it takes a great story teller to develop an outward mindset.

-ICONS OF SUCCESS (Leadership) – In 2006, the Ford Motor Company was in trouble.
+ICONS OF SUCCESS (Leadership Keynote or Workshop) – In 2006, the Ford Motor Company was in trouble.
 On the brink of bankruptcy, this iconic American brand was on the ropes.
 Declining car sales had led to a financial crisis within the company, and the public perception of the quality of Ford automobiles had plummeted.
 Something needed to change—but first, they needed to find the right person to guide the company.
 From Ford Motor Company’s Alan Mulally and Lord Horatio Nelson on the high seas to Zappos CEO Tony Hsieh, true visionaries are the ones who do the impossible and make it look easy.
 As Motivational Speaker Wes has developed this presentation to leadership in a new way.

-THE RITZ EXPERIENCE (Growth) – There’s a saying in the business world: If you’re not growing, you’re dying.
+THE RITZ EXPERIENCE (Growth Keynote or Workshop) – There’s a saying in the business world: If you’re not growing, you’re dying.
 And you know what?
 It’s absolutely true.
 Not to sound overdramatic, but the fact is a company that’s not growing isn’t just standing still—in business, that’s as good as having one foot in the proverbial grave.
 In 1898, hotelier César Ritz and his business partner/chef, Auguste Escoffier, opened a hotel in the Place Vendrôme.
 Ritz and Escoffier had run other hotels before opening the Ritz, such as London’s renowned Savoy Hotel.
 However, after leaving the Savoy under a cloud, Ritz followed the advice of his favorite customers and began what would become the standard for all future luxury hotels.
 Wes has studied some of best Keynote Speakers in the world to develop his craft.

 Wes built a significant international business with sales of over 750 MILLION DOLLARS that operated in 130 countries worldwide.
 He is also the Wall Street Journal and USA TODAY best-selling author of the book Big Things Have Small Beginnings, which focuses primarily on success and growth.

 He’s an exciting, Motivational Speaker and an excellent addition to any conference, industry trade show, or annual event.
 His extensive business, motivational, and community service acumen has availed him as an expert for many venues, including appearances on several talk shows.
 His many media appearances include NPR, The Wall Street Journal, The London Times, Entrepreneur and Time magazines, Fox News, Neil Cavuto, Geraldo Rivera, and John Stossel, to name a just few.